brian-ogrady/astradb-multivector/README.md

 - Both `doc_id` and `token_id` are UUID types for maximum compatibility
 - `doc_id` is used as the partition key to efficiently retrieve all tokens for a document
 - Token table uses a vector index on `token_embedding` for similarity search
-- Documents are stored with their original content for retrieval and verification
+- Documents are stored with their original content or a reference for retrieval and verification

 ## Gutenberg Example